1 / 5

 Wellington, the 'Middle of Middle-earth', has had a starring role in both The Lord of the Rings and The Hobbit trilogies.

 Tens of thousands lined the red carpet to welcome the cast and crew for the Wellington premiere of The Hobbit: An Unexpected Journey in November 2012.
-Check out this video for the highlights and here's some more tips how you can get star struck on your visit to Wellywood.
+Here's some more tips how you can get star struck on your visit to Wellywood.

 The city is already excited for the release of the third movie in the Trilogy, due for release in late 2014, which will have its world premiere overseas.